David Lee Adams

 - Debut May 15, 2013

 Adams hit .548 as a high school sophomore.
-His senior year, he was All-State after hitting .500.
-He was taken by the Detroit Tigers in the 21st round of the 2005 amateur draft but went on to college.
+His senior year he was an All-State selection after hitting .500.
+He was taken by the Detroit Tigers in the 21st round of the 2005 amateur draft but instead enrolled at the University of Virginia.
 He batted .318/.403/.448 with 57 runs in 62 games as a freshman.
-Baseball America named him second-team Freshman All-American, behind Jemile Weeks at 2B.
+Baseball America named him second-team Freshman All-American, behind Jemile Weeks, at second base.
 In 2007, the sophomore hit .372/.454/.522 with 10 steals in 14 tries, 45 runs and 43 RBI in 60 games, tying for 7th in the Atlantic Coast Conference in average.
 For the Falmouth Commodores of the Cape Cod League, he batted .302/.382/.420 and finished among the league leaders in average (9th, between Allan Dykstra and Matt Hague), doubles (14, 1st), hits (tied for second with 51, even with Yonder Alonso, one behind Shane Peterson) and triples (3, tied for second, one shy of Collin Cowgill).

 The next year, David's batting line for Virginia fell to .286/.384/.411 with 48 runs and 51 RBI in 61 contests.
 He stole 16 bases in 19 tries, tying him for 9th in the ACC in steals.
 He was 10th in the conference with 41 walks.
 The New York Yankees picked him in the third round of the 2008 amateur draft, the 106th total selection.
 He was New York's first position player taken, following hurlers Gerrit Cole, Jeremy Bleich and Scott Bittle.
 He was signed by scout Scott Lovekamp and made his pro debut that summer.